Kofi Balmer: Motherwell

 On 11 June 2024, Balmer agreed on a two-year deal with Scottish Premiership club Motherwell, with the option of a further year.
 He scored on his debut for the "Steelmen" in the Scottish League Cup the following month, though had to wait until the end of September for his Premiership debut when he entered the pitch as a substitute following a red card to Dan Casey.
 He was sent off in a 2–0 defeat at Kilmarnock on 5 April.
 However, his red card was overturned on appeal after manager Michael Wimmer saw the sending off as a refereeing error.

+In August 2025, he was the subject of transfer interest from Danish club Kolding IF after being dropped by new Motherwell manager Jens Berthel Askou.
+He played five league games in the first half of the 2025–26 campaign, not featuring after 27 September.

+Bristol Rovers

+On 12 January 2026, Balmer joined League Two club Bristol Rovers on loan for the remainder of the 2025–26 season.
+Manager Steve Evans said that "he spoke of having lots to prove and I love kids who have that desire when they come here".
+On 3 February, he scored his first goal for the club, volleying home from the edge of the penalty area as Rovers beat Walsall 2–0 to move further away from the relegation zone, a strike later voted as the club's goal of the season.
+Following the match, he claimed that he had "never hit a ball that well in [his] life".
+He helped the team to go on an eight-game winning run as the season drew to a close.
+Motherwell released Balmer upon the expiry of his contract, and Steve Evans said he was confident of bringing Balmer back to Bristol Rovers.

+On 8 June 2026, Bristol Rovers announced that Balmer had agreed to return to the club on a permanent two-year deal.

 International career

 Balmer is a youth international for Northern Ireland, having played with the under-19s and under-21s, captaining both sides.

 Balmer was first called to the Northern Ireland senior team by Ian Baraclough in September 2022.
+He was called up by Michael O'Neill in August 2025.

 Style of play

 Playing mainly as a centre-back, Balmer is also able to play on both sides, as a full-back or a wing-back.
-He is good on the ball and cool under pressure, with good leadership skills.
+According to Patrick Vieira, Balmer is good on the ball and cool under pressure, with good leadership skills.